FurTrader/OverkillSolarBMS/OKS_Mobile_App_APK_files/README.md

 # Overkill Solar Mobile App APK files

-This directory contains the APK files for our mobile app, for users who prefer to sideload the app instead of using the Google Play Store.
+This directory contains the APK files for our Android mobile app, for users who prefer to sideload the app instead of using the Google Play Store.

+If you are an iOS user, this won't work for you.

 If you do want to use the Play Store, it's here: https://play.google.com/store/apps/details?id=com.marchingband.overkillsolar